golang/proposal/design/45713-workspace.md

 When doing a build operation under workspace mode the `go` command will try to find a `go.mod` file.
-If a `go.mod` file is found, its containing directory must be declared with a `directory` directive in the `go.work` file.
+If a `go.mod` file is found, its containing directory must be declared with a `use` directive in the `go.work` file.
 Because the build list is determined by the workspace rather than a `go.mod` file, outside of a module, the `go` command will proceed as normal to build any non-relative package paths or patterns.
 Outside of a module, a package composed of `.go`